- D -

 courtesy of Michel Collignon

-Click on the images for enlarged views)
+(Click on the images for enlarged views)

 |

-PROFILE - French officer, inventor of a
+PROFILE - French officer (capitaine) who designed a compass

 plane

-table system with compass.
+table system with integrated

 PROFILE - Former French company located in Paris (76, boulevard de la